Bluetooth-Compose/Bluetooth-Compose/README.md

 ### Aide Memoire

-In general, letters sub-parts in acronyms **might** mean one of the following:
+In general, letter sub-parts in acronyms **might** mean one of the following:

 - A, App
 - M, Module,